 There can be problems, even a long time after the operation.
 Problems may be related to:

-- The surgical procedure, eg, band slippage, leaking from a staple line.
+- The surgery itself, depending on the procedure, eg, leaking from a staple line/join, stricture, reflux or hernia.
 Another operation may be needed.

 - Missing vital vitamins and minerals.
 Supplements may need to be taken for the rest of your life to prevent this.
 Eating a good diet is also helpful.